2023 Cadillac Lyriq Review, Ratings, Specs, Prices, and Photos

 What's new for the 2023 Cadillac Lyriq?

 The all-new Cadillac Lyric charts the course for Cadillac’s future of all-electric vehicles.
-An estimated 300-mile range, $60,000 starting price, generous proportions, and electric styling make for a Lyriqal bellwether indeed.
+A 312-mile range, $62,990 starting price, generous proportions, and electric styling make for a Lyriqal bellwether indeed.

 With its 20-inch wheels pushed to the corners and a sporty SUV roofline, the Lyriq cuts an attractive profile, but a full look around illuminates the stunning detail of Cadillac’s new flagship.
 There are 736 LED lights radiating on the front and back.
 The characteristic vertical headlights and taillights frame new interpretations of Cadillac’s classic crest-shaped grille and liftgate insert.
 Lights embroider the black crystal grille, which has an illuminated Cadillac crest.

 The unconventional LED headlights consist of nine lights stacked vertically, with the top three powering the high beams.
 Flanking the light stacks are vertical bars for the daytime running lights.
-That’s mirrored in back near the ends of the rear bumper; higher up where the angled rear windshield ends, the taillights grow in size as they Morse code from the center to the edge.
+That’s mirrored in back near the ends of the rear bumper.
+Higher up, where the angled rear windshield ends, the taillights grow in size as they Morse code from the center to the edge.
 The horizontal line makes a sharp turn as it wraps around the body and scales the D-pillar to the band of chrome separating the roof from the windows.
 It’s a trip, man.

 Moving inside, real wood trim pieces on the doors feature dozens of tiny cutouts, matching the details found on the speaker covers, headrests, and elsewhere.
 A glass roof crowns the open, airy cabin and a broad but not overwhelming 33-inch curved LED display showcases the technology loaded into the Lyriq.

-Initially, the battery technology will consist of a 12-module 100-kwh battery pack and single motor powering the rear wheels; a dual-motor all-wheel-drive version is planned for late 2022.
-The single motor packs plenty of power with an estimated 340 hp and 325 lb-ft of torque.
-Cadillac forecasts at least a 300-mile range, and the Lyriq comes with one-pedal driving and a paddle on the steering wheel that lets the driver adjust the regen braking level.
+Initially, the battery technology will consist of a 12-module 100-kwh battery pack and single motor powering the rear wheels.
+The single motor packs plenty of power with an estimated 340 hp and 325 lb-ft of torque, while a dual-motor all-wheel-drive version produces an estimated 500 hp.
+The AWD model has a 3,500-lb towing capacity.

+Cadillac forecasts a 312-mile range with RWD, and the Lyriq comes with one-pedal driving and a paddle on the steering wheel that lets the driver adjust the regen braking level.
 The Lyriq uses the first iteration of GM’s Ultium platform used in the Chevy Bolt EUV, GMC Hummer EV, and future electric vehicles.

 Cadillac partnered with more than a half-dozen charging station service providers for access to more than 60,000 Level 2 and DC fast-charging stations across the country.
 Fast-charging at 190 kw adds 76 miles of range in 10 minutes.
 A Level 2 home charging option with 19.2 kw (100 amp) adds 52 miles per hour of charging.
 Options at launch include 22-inch wheels for an extra $1,550, but expect those big rollers to cut into range.